 It is the policy of the charitable company to maintain unrestricted funds, which are free reserves of the charitable company, at a level to cover the estimated costs of closing the charity (circa £39,000), if the charity did not continue to operate and to meet the working capital requirements of the charity.
 This policy is reviewed annually by the Board.
-Unrestricted funds not invested in fixed assets or investments and not otherwise designated by the Board were £85,446 at 31 December 2017 (2016: £107,102).
-Whilst this is above the target level of free reserves, there is a projected deficit for the year to 31 December 2018 owing to investment being made for the future growth of the charity, which will reduce the level of free reserves to approximately the target level.
+Unrestricted funds not invested in fixed assets or investments and not otherwise designated by the Board were £29,567 at 31 December 2018 (2017: £85,446).
+Total unrestricted reserves for this year is £37,067 (2017: £85,446) which includes £7,500 of fixed assets (2017: nil).
+During the first quarter of 2019 there has been an increase in grant giving which has re-instated the unrestricted funds not invested in fixed assets or investments and not otherwise designated by the Board to above the minimum required level of free reserves required as set out in this policy.